 SOMETHING FOR EVERYONE

 Some people are the kind to rappel down a cliff and some are the kind to help set up a rescue operation while some are happy setting up snacks to fuel the front line rescue teams.
 Whatever your interest, we have something suited to your unique talents.
+We can always use people who are great at organizing others and events as well as people who prefer to be outside doing the hands-on stuff.

 As the heart of our response team, the Technical Rescue Team (TRT) trains with ropes and rescue gear to save companion animals and livestock.
 Dogs, horses, cows, pigs, llamas, and more get in to situations they need help out of.
 This team is physically the most challenging, but can also be immeasurably rewarding.